Litibe/Python__OCR_P12/README.md

          - Convention Name
             For Python => snake_case
          - Convention Language Python : PEP8

+      For Flake8 and to have an html report without Python generation error, Open the file env/lib/ptyhon3.10/site_packages/flake8-html/plugin.py, on line 25 remove Markup and insert below :
+       ```
+         from markupsafe import Markup
+       ```

       After activating the virtual environment, you can enter the following command:

       ```